-The atmosphere from the outset, even before I had my coat off, was surprisingly cold and suspcious.
-It was all very professional of course.
-Sean spoke very, very rapidly, with little space for dialogue.
-He rattled off lots of committee names, but when I tried to get into a little bit more detail about how certain things work, how decisions are made etc. his responses were vague to say the least, and he continuously referred me back to the book that he had brought with him, an official document called Review of the LImerick Regeneration Framework Implementation Plan, Executive Summary, a document that consists largely of inforgraphic versions of bullet point information, a kind of cartoon version of a 2014 document of the same name (there is no other date on this cartoon version).
-At the start of the meeting, Sean said that all of my questions could be answered by looking at the book, clearly not the case in something so insubstantial.
+The atmosphere from the outset, even before I had my coat off, was surprisingly cold and suspicious, albeit in a very professional way.
+Mr McGlynn spoke very quickly, with little space for dialogue.
+He listed lots of committee names, but much too quickly for me to make note of.
+When I tried to get into a little bit more detail about how certain things work, how decisions are made etc. I experienced the responses as vague and unclear.
+Mr McGlynn continually referred me back to the book that he had brought with him, an official document called Review of the Limerick Regeneration Framework Implementation Plan, Executive Summary, a document that consists largely of infographic versions of bullet point information, a kind of cartoon version of a 2014 document of the same name (there is no other date on this cartoon version).
+At the start of the meeting, Mr McGlynn said that all of my questions could be answered by looking at the book; I found the book to be very insubstantial and incapable of providing answers to any kind of question, other than the most general.
 I asked what files were publicly available from the work of SIF.
 They said that most were sensitive and unavailable, or they were the remit of the Dept. of Housing.
-In relation to the Civic Engagement Forum, Sean spoke very very fast about how that worked, and when I tried to tease out the details, in the end they sugggested that I speak to the Paul Partnership, a community organisation to whom responsibility for this forum is designated, as far as I could understand.
+In relation to the Civic Engagement Forum, Mr McGlynn spoke about how that worked, far too quickly for me to follow, and when I tried to tease out the details, in the end they suggested that I speak to the Paul Partnership, a community organisation to whom responsibility for this forum is designated, as far as I could understand.

-It was strange because I really did go in good faith.
+It was strange because I really did go into the meeting in good faith.
 I wanted to be sympathetic to the work that they are trying to do, to understand Regeneration from that side of the table.
-The defensiveness and obfuscation and evasion actually made me suspcious in a way that I wasn't before.
+The defensiveness and obfuscation and evasion actually made me suspicious in a way that I wasn't before.

 I maintained a friendly demeanour; I was more curious than anything, not impatient or frustrated.
 And yet, when the the meeting was suddenly over after 25 minutes, neither of them shook my hand and I was pretty much sent on my way.
-It was really, really strange.
-They did themselves so much harm in such a short space of time; I am now completely intrigued about what could possibly necessitate such secrecy and dissembling.
+It was really strange.
+I am now completely intrigued about what could possibly necessitate such secrecy and dissembling.

 These were the few things that I was able to glean.